 - Your opinion and what you would like to do

 Your child’s treatment may include the following.

 Making some changes in your child’s diet may help to ease symptoms.
 In some cases, symptoms are made worse by milk, hot spices, or fiber.
-Talk with your child’s provider.
+Talk with your child’s healthcare provider.
 Your child may use a special meal plan called an elemental diet.

-Your child’s provider may suggest nutritional supplements or special high-calorie liquid formulas.
+Your child’s healthcare provider may suggest nutritional supplements or special high-calorie liquid formulas.
 These may be helpful if your child has delayed growth.